-Production Workflows: Legal Advocacy Videos
+Production Workflows: Getting Started with Legal Advocacy Videos

 Below is a suggested workflow for advocates, legal teams and filmmakers producing legal advocacy videos to use before, during and after filming: